-Computer Science majors learn about algorithms, data structures, programming languages, scientific computing, systems, and theory, and just a few of the areas they can explore are artificial intelligence, computational biology, computer graphics, computer vision, databases, and networks.
+Computer Science majors learn about algorithms, data structures, programming languages, operating systems, and the theory of computation, and just a few of the areas they can explore are artificial intelligence, scientific computing, computational biology, computer graphics, computer vision, databases, and networks.

-Undergraduates in six of the seven undergraduate colleges/schools at Cornell (Agriculture and Life Sciences, Architecture, Art and Planning, Arts and Sciences, Engineering, Human Ecology, and the School of Industrial and Labor Relations) have the option of completing a Minor/Concentration in Computer Science.
+Undergraduates in all seven undergraduate colleges/schools at Cornell (Agriculture and Life Sciences, Architecture, Art and Planning, Arts and Sciences, Engineering, Hotel Administration, Human Ecology, and the School of Industrial and Labor Relations) have the option of completing a Minor/Concentration in Computer Science.
 The minor/concentration provides an excellent opportunity for students who may want to certify that they have accomplished some depth of study in Computer Science, but who are unable to complete the full Computer Science major.

 The program for Computer Science majors is broad and rigorous, but it is structured in a way that supports in-depth study of outside areas.
 Intelligent course selection can set the stage for graduate study or employment in any technical or professional area, including such areas as business, law, or medicine.
 With the advisor, the computer science major is expected to put together a coherent program of study that supports career objectives and is true to the aims of a liberal education.